AdamSmasherDerby/Statsbook-Tool/README.md

 1. Players listed more than once in the same jam on the lineup tab.
 2. "I" or "|" in lineups without the player being in the box already.
+3. Skater previously seated in the box with no code on present line.

 Lineups + Penalties: